rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 * `min-{gdb,lldb}-version`
 * `min-llvm-version`
-* `must-compile-successfully` for UI tests, indicates that the test is supposed to compile, as opposed to the default where the test is supposed to error out.
+* `compile-pass` for UI tests, indicates that the test is supposed to compile, as opposed to the default where the test is supposed to error out.
 * `compile-flags` passes extra command-line args to the compiler,